bclous/SwiftUIKitUI/README.md

-# SwiftUIKitUI
+# SwiftUIKitUI (SUIKUI)

-SwiftUIKitUI is a set of lightweight extensions that make working with AutoLayout and UIKit easy and intuitive.
+SwiftUIKitUI (SUIKUI) is a set of lightweight extensions that make working with AutoLayout and UIKit easy and intuitive.
 After 5-minutes you'll never go back.

 ## AutoLayout